JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 ## Signed Transactions

+> **Notes**: This example will have account `Alice` submitting signed transactions to the node in off-chain worker, and these transactions have associated fees.
+If you run the node in development mode (with `--dev` flag) using the default sr25519 crypto signature, `Alice` will have initial fund deposited and this example will run all fine.
+>
+> If you are running either not in development mode or switched to another crypto signature, please
+> beware to have account `Alice` setup and be funded to run this example.

 ### Setup

 For signed transactions, the first thing you will notice is that we have defined another sub-module